| 20 min read

 Rising costs

-• $34.82 per purchased lunch is the average amount employees spend when buying out, up 26% from 2024.
-The typical worker buys lunch 2.6 times per week.
+• $34.82 per purchased lunch — the average amount employees spend when buying out, up 26% from 2024; the typical worker buys lunch 2.6 times per week.

-• $23.60 is the average cost of a single work lunch in major US urban centres in early 2026.
+• $23.60 — the average cost of a single work lunch in major US urban centres in early 2026, significantly above the federal minimum wage, making a daily bought lunch unaffordable for lower-wage workers.

-• $5,664 per year is the projected annual lunch spend for those who regularly buy lunch at the office.
+• $5,664 per year — the projected annual lunch spend for those who regularly buy lunch at the office, equivalent to more than a month's median household income.

 • 74% of all employees acknowledge that inflation has changed their lunch spending habits, with 34% opting for cheaper choices and 33% dining out less frequently.

-• 17-18% of employees report intentionally skipping meals to save money.
+• 17-18% of employees report intentionally skipping meals to save money — a figure that rose year-on-year and is highest among younger workers.

-• $5.50 is the approximate cost of a homemade lunch, yielding annual savings of more than $4,300 versus regularly buying lunch near the office.
+• $5.50 — approximate cost of a homemade lunch, yielding annual savings of more than $4,300 versus regularly buying lunch near the office.

 Perceived benefit value

-• $4,500 median annual salary sacrifice is the amount the typical US employee would give up to keep all workplace food benefits.
-The mean figure is $5,880.
+• $4,500 median annual salary sacrifice — the amount the typical US employee would give up to keep all workplace food benefits; the mean figure is $5,880, indicating a long tail of very high valuers.

 • $4,800 median annual food benefit provided by companies in 2025, a 371% increase from the previous year's figure, according to the Benepass Benefits Benchmarking Guide.

-• 34% of employees would sacrifice their annual holiday party for daily catered lunch.
-30% would give up company happy hours.
+• 34% of employees would sacrifice their annual holiday party for daily catered lunch; 30% would give up company happy hours — providing employers a clear budget-reallocation opportunity.

-• 18% would trade work-from-home flexibility for daily catered lunch, rising to 25% among workers already in a catering programme.
+• 18% would trade work-from-home flexibility for daily catered lunch — rising to 25% among workers already in a catering programme, and falling to just 9.5% for those with no catering experience.

 3. Productivity, Performance, and Nutrition